 We didn't even call it fundraising; it was as straightforward as our cause (the faces of people we just left) needing money and unabashedly going after it.

-Only by risking going too far did we ever discover how far we could go to bring help and hope to those we knew were greatly suffering.
+Only by risking going too far did we ever discover how far we could go to bring help and hope.
 If your cause is "small," you know the feeling.

 We pushed hard and went far.
 No one ever thought to take credit, to keep score.
 Meeting the budget was everyone's responsibility.
 It was all for one, one for all -- and all for the benefit of the people we were trying to help.

-Here are a few among many memories that still haunt.
-If I am a bit too forceful in my commentary here and in comment streams elsewhere, it's because the work we do is personal and the stakes are often very high.
+Here are a few among many memories through the years that still haunt.
+If I am a bit too forceful in my commentary here and in comment streams elsewhere such as Nonprofit Quarterly, it's because the work we do is personal and the stakes are often very high.

 I was in Times Square in 1981, where Covenant House cared for homeless youth during the days when pimps and drug dealers ruled those streets.
 Then it was a few years later in the Khyber Pass, that oldest of mountain passes connecting Afghanistan, Pakistan and India that through the ages saw so much bloodshed, eventually by the Russians, which is when AmeriCares delivered doctors and humanitarian supplies to the Afghan refugees.
 Then it was off to Sudan to bring relief to the displaced victims of the 1985 Ethiopian famine -- and then on to many more wars, famines and natural and man-made disasters.